-- Negotiation Speed: Indicates the speed of negotiation. - Operation: Provides an Add to blacklist button for blacklisting clients.
+Operation: Provides an Add to blacklist button for blacklisting clients.
 Once blacklisted, the client cannot access the internet through the router's network.

 A maximum of 30 offline clients can be displayed here.
 A client is displayed under Offline Device after it is disconnected from the network for 90 seconds (wired client)/60 seconds (wireless client).
-A client will be automatically deleted from this list if it is offline for 3 days.
+All offline clients will be automatically deleted from this list if it is offline for 3 days.

-Parameter Description This tab page displays the information and operation shortcuts of blacklisted clients, including: • Device Name: Indicates the name of the blacklisted client.
-Blacklist • MAC address: Indicates the MAC address of the client. • Operation: Provides a Remove from the blacklist button for removing clients from the blacklist.
+Parameter Description This tab page displays the information and operation shortcuts of blacklisted clients, including: • Device Name: Specifies the name of the blacklisted client.
+Blacklist • MAC Address: Specifies the MAC address of the client.
+Operation: Provides a Remove from the blacklist button for removing clients from the blacklist.

-7.2 Change a client name
+6.2 Change a client name